trade-tariff/trade-tariff-backend/README.md

       Sidekiq is started to build the search indexes - once the jobs have all finished (10 `[done]` jobs, one after the other), hit `Ctrl-C` to exit sidekiq.
 4. Start the app with `bin/rails s`.
+If you want to run rails plus the sidekiq worker, run `bin/dev`.

 ### Database